-And, as with any other error or issue, if you are unable to resolve something or you just want to let us know about something you found, do not hesitate to contact our support team.
+Important: as with any other error or issue, if you are unable to resolve something or you just want to let us know about something you found, please contact our support team!

-(400) Bad Request: This error is typically seen during the shipment notification back to the selling channel or is a result of an invalid character being present in the order feed.
-Think of this as the computer saying "Does not compute" when trying to process a request.
+(400) Bad Request: This error typically appears during the shipment notification back to the selling channel or as a result of an invalid character being present in the order feed.
+Think of this as the computer saying, "Does not compute" when trying to process a request.
 Common reasons for this error are:

-(401) Unauthorized: This error typically means "invalid credentials".
-If you see it, verify that the credentials used to connect the selling channel are up to date:
+(401) Unauthorized: This error typically comes from an invalid username and password.
+If you see it, verify that you are using an up-to-date username and password to connect the selling channel:

-- If you see this error, try reconfiguring the store's connection to ShipStation.
+- To correct this error, try reconfiguring the store's connection to ShipStation.

-(403) Forbidden: If you see this error, this means something is denying the request being made.
+(403) Forbidden: This error means something is denying the request being made.
 For instance:

 - If you are receiving this when trying to import orders into ShipStation, it tends to mean there is something rejecting our request.
-You can try reconfiguring the store's connection to ShipStation, and if that doesn't resolve the issue, take a look within your selling channel/hosted cart to make sure that there are no security plugins, etc. that may be interfering with the integration.
+Try reconfiguring the store's connection to ShipStation.
+If that doesn't resolve the issue, look within your selling channel/hosted cart to ensure that there are no security plugins, etc. that may be interfering with the integration.

 (404) Not Found: This is a very common error.
 If you come across it, there are a few things to look out for:

-- Sometimes, it can be an issue with an updated URL that ShipStation needs to be contacting to pull in orders, if there have been any updates on your store's end, definitely try reconfiguring the store's connection to ShipStation.
+- Sometimes, the issue is an updated URL that ShipStation needs to be contacting to pull in orders.
+If your store updated recently, definitely try reconfiguring the store's connection to ShipStation.

-- If that doesn't resolve the issue, it could be that you connect your store to ShipStation using a plugin.
+- One common reason this error transmits could be that your store connects to ShipStation through a plugin.
 If this is the case, make sure that the plugin is properly installed and up to date.
-This is another common reason that this error is transmitted.

 - Another common reason that this error can come up is if your store is not live, or is in maintenance mode.
 Make sure that your store is live.
 Try visiting the URL you are trying to connect.
 If it cannot be accessed, chances are we cannot connect to it.